project-chip/connectedhomeip/docs/guides/nrfconnect_examples_configuration.md

 ## Configuration structure overview

-The application configuration is specified using Kconfig files.
+Zephyr RTOS and related software components, like drivers and libraries, provide a set of Kconfig files which define available configuration options and assign them default values for any application.

-Typically, there are many files having impact on the final configuration shape, because most of the components have their own configuration files.
+The application configuration is specified using configuration `*.conf` files, where available Kconfig options can be used and their default values overrided.
+Typically, there are many files having impact on the final configuration shape.

 There is no need to modify all these files separately.
 See the following list for types of files you can find in the project